open-data/opengov/html/modules/contrib/search_api_solr/README.md

 The "direct" parse mode for queries will result in the keys being directly used as the query to Solr using the
 [Standard Parse Mode](https://lucene.apache.org/solr/guide/7_2/the-standard-query-parser.html).

-Adding Devel module (and optionally, addons like Kint) provides the site with a Solr Query Debugger and shows how content gets indexed.

 Regarding third-party features, the following are supported: